 In South Lake Tahoe, steep offshore shelves at Tahoe Keys and Cave Rock are popular and productive spots.

-Around 80 feet is a good depth to start at, but lake trout may be a bit closer to the surface in the colder months, and considerably deeper in summertime.
+Around 80 feet is a good depth to start at, but lake trout may be a bit closer to the surface in the colder months, and considerably deeper in the summertime.
 Be prepared to experiment with depths.

 But after pinpointing an area where lake trout are biting consistently, many anglers switch to jigging for a fun, hands-on approach.